STAND. COM. REP. NO. 399

 President of the Senate

 Thirty-First State Legislature

 State of Hawaii

-Your Committees on Public Safety, Intergovernmental, and Military Affairs and Housing, to which was referred S.B.
-No. 740 entitled:
+Your Committee on Commerce and Consumer Protection, to which was referred S.B.
+No. 799 entitled:

-As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Housing that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 740, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 740, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 799, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 799, S.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Commerce and Consumer Protection,